All about Supplements and Behavior

 Research report on ADHD & Diet: Study published in the Lancet Medical Journal reports 64% of ADHD due to diet.

-Research report on dyes in food & how they create more of the active behavior in kids with ADHD
+Research report on dyes in food & how they create more of the active behavior witnessed in children and youth with ADHD